pwrignall/tools-and-resources/README.md

 - [Charticulator](https://charticulator.com/) -  Create Bespoke Chart Designs without Programming, project from Microsoft Research
 - [The Chartmaker Directory](https://chartmaker.visualisingdata.com/) - An attempt to gather and organise a useful catalogue of references that will offer an answer to one of the most common questions in data visualisation: "Which tool do you need to make that chart?"
 - [Data Visualization Guide for Presentations, Reports, and Dashboards](https://github.com/nalgeon/dataviz) - This is a highly practical and example-based guide on visually representing data in reports and dashboards.
 It is based on the work of authors such as Barbara Minto, Edward Tufte, and Stephen Few.
+- [Data Wrangling Recipes in R](https://bookdown.org/hcwatt99/Data_Wrangling_Recipes_in_R/) - This resource is a valuable addition to conventional resources that are structured around function types.
 - [DataBasic.io](https://www.databasic.io/en/) - A suite of easy-to-use web tools for beginners
 - [Datasette](https://datasette.io/) - An open source multi-tool for exploring and publishing data
 - [Datavisualization.ch Selected Tools](http://selection.datavisualization.ch/) - A collection of tools that we, the people behind Datavisualization.ch, work with on a daily basis and recommend warmly